virtual-cast/Zenject/README.md

     Container.Bind(_foo.GetType().BaseType()).FromInstance(_foo)
     ```

 * **Identifier** - This value can be left empty most of the time.
-It will determine what is used as the <a href="#binding">identifier</a> for the binding.
+It will determine what is used as the [identifier](#binding) for the binding.
 For example, when set to "Foo1", it is equivalent to doing the following:

     ```csharp
     Container.BindInstance(_foo).WithId("Foo1");